sztupy/wafrn-opentofu/README.md

 ### Registration

 You can [register for Oracle Cloud here](https://signup.cloud.oracle.com/).
-Email might be slow to arrive.
-Please note you need to enter your real legal name and address during signup as it will be verified against the credit card / debit card details.
+Email might be slow to arrive

+> **Note:** you need to enter your real legal name and address during signup as it will be verified against the credit card / debit card details.
 Entering fake details will likely fail verification.

 When it comes to the Home Region selector make sure you select a region that you're happy that your data will reside in.
 It might also have some legal implications, for example selecting regions in the EU will definitely require you to abide to GDPR regulations, as well as any local regulations in that specific country.